Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 10. Round walk in the campo van Finca Las Nuevas – Álora

 The above walks you can find on different websites.
 This walk you won’t find.
 You can start from your holiday home at Finca Las Nuevas.
-Via sand paths, you will make a hoop with beautiful views at El Torcal, the Guadalhorce valley and the mountains of the Caminito del Rey.
-You will pass almond-and olive orchards and you can even see the Mediterranean sea and Málaga.
+Via sand paths, you will make a hoop with beautiful views of El Torcal, the Guadalhorce valley and the mountains of the Caminito del Rey.
+You will pass almond and olive orchards and you can even see the Mediterranean Sea and Málaga.
 The trail is 15 kilometres via wide dust roads, but with some ascending and descending.

 Ebook walking trails in Andalusia

-Download here our FREE ebook ‘Walking trails’ with even more walks.
+Download our FREE ebook ‘Walking Trails’ with even more walks.
 Frequently we will add more walks, so you will never get short of walks in Andalusia!